MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-deviceinstallation.md

 - If you enable this policy setting on a remote desktop server, the policy setting affects redirection of the specified devices from a remote desktop client to the remote desktop server.

-- If you disable or do not configure this policy setting, members of the Administrators group are subject to all policy settings that restrict device installation.
+- If you disable or don't configure this policy setting, members of the Administrators group are subject to all policy settings that restrict device installation.
 <!-- DeviceInstall_AllowAdminInstall-Description-End -->

 <!-- DeviceInstall_AllowAdminInstall-Editable-Begin -->